athena-labz/athena/README.md

 Global gig-economy transactions are forecast to grow by 17% a year to around $455 billion dollars by 2023, according to a report from Mastercard (1).
 There is a growing need for a fast, secure, and reliable way to establish trust between participants in the gig economy.
 We propose a platform that enables parties to create contracts stored in the Cardano blockchain to build trust based on token rewards calculated through an algorithm that collects statistics related to the service or good provided and returns the amount of tokens per month that will be rewarded.
 Parties that violate the contract will be penalized by losing tokens proportional to the severity of violation.

 ### Team and Project Background
-The core team initiating Digiservices is made up by a pool of young enthusiasts attending the Plutus Pioneer Cohort.
+The core team initiating DigiServices is made up by a pool of young enthusiasts attending the Plutus Pioneer Cohort (2).
 Trustworthiness and Legitimacy building are core values to be built-in the forthcoming Cardano-driven platform.
 We believe that the Most Important Scarce Resource is Legitimacy, and this brings about giant costs.
 The Bitcoin and Ethereum blockchain ecosystems both spend far more on network security - the goal of proof of work mining - than they do on everything else combined.
 The Bitcoin blockchain has paid an average of about $38 million per day in block rewards to miners since the start of the year, plus about $5m/day in transaction fees.
 The Ethereum blockchain comes in second, at $19.5m/day in block rewards plus $18m/day in tx fees.
 Meanwhile, the Ethereum Foundation's annual budget, paying for research, protocol development, grants and all sorts of other expenses, is a mere $30 million per year.
-(2)
+(3)

-Willingness to challenge the existing barriers and constraints at today’s service exchange platform such as Upwork and overcome the steeply rising Cybercrime on Non-payments/Non-Delivery risk
+Willingness to challenge the existing barriers and constraints at today’s service exchange platform such as Upwork and overcome the steeply rising cyber-crime on Non-payments/Non-Delivery risk
 The full protocol implementation will require the addition of few developers with advanced Haskell skills as well as a partnership with one or more social platforms to assure visibility and a actual quick proof-of-concept.

 ### 1. Problem Statement

 The Web 2.0 revolution started at the end of the 1990s.
 It solved a wide range of problems and vastly increased economic efficiency.
 However, this revolution did little to modernize our legal systems, which have not kept pace with technological and economic progress.
-Non-Payment and Non-Delivery Crimes show an exponential growth and accounted for $265 million in losses in the United States in 2020 (3).
+Non-Payment and Non-Delivery Crimes show an exponential growth and accounted for $265 million in losses in the United States in 2020 (4).
 Cyber crimes continue to rise at an increasing rate.

 Bureaucracy and regulation make the current legal system slow and expensive.
 In some cases, people prefer not to invoke any lawsuits even when they are wronged.
 Private mediators appear to provide a solution, but they are often expensive and unsuitable for simple services.